gabrielcedran/python-intro/README.md

 [num * num for num in range(10) if num % 2 == 0]
 ```

+### List operations

+- sum is a built in method that sum up the values of any numbers `sum(list)`.
+- min and max methods are self explanatory
+- sorted to sort a list ascendingly and with the parameter `reverse=True` to sort descendingly (sorted in reverse)

 ### External (third party) libraries

 To install external libraries it is necessary to use pip (python's package management system).
 Example of usage: